 This has always been a small bone of contention between me and my wife.
 Jen was raised in a strictly Catholic family.
 Her parents were Eucharistic ministers and she and her siblings did readings and even played violin at the Christmas mass.
 “Without religion at Christmas, it just feels like cheating,” she says.

-My middle brother Tyler also married a Catholic woman, and they also have two children, an 8-year-old daughter and 6-year-old son.
+My middle brother Tyler also married a Catholic woman, and they also have two children, an eight-year-old daughter and six-year-old son.
 I once asked him if he ever thought we cheated by celebrating Christmas in such a non-religious fashion.

 “No,” Tyler said firmly.
 “To me, it’s really the celebration of the winter solstice.
 You know, the early Christians stole Santa Claus from the pagans.”
 Apparently, he’d been reading a book called Santa Claus, Last of the Wild Men, by Phyllis Siefker, which explores the pre-Christian roots of Saint Nick.

 “Wait a minute,” I said.
 “Now you’re calling Christmas a pagan holiday?
 Your kids go to CCD.”

 But Tyler wouldn’t relent.
 “Well, to me, it’s a pagan holiday.
 When the Christians tried to convert all these people in northern Europe, they didn’t have any good festivals to entice them.
 The pagans had the better parties, Christmas being one of them.”

 Tyler and Brad don’t agree on very much — they will debate politics, sports, business, education.
 But on this topic, they are of one mind.